5T33Z0/OCLP4Hackintosh/Enable_Features/USB_Tahoe.md

 ---------------|--------------
 ![old](https://github.com/user-attachments/assets/dcea4dc7-37bb-4fa0-acff-474710ea96a7) | ![ports_new](https://github.com/user-attachments/assets/5cfd37e3-5e7c-40a9-ae21-7fd0796f7881)

-## Fixing USB Wi-Fi Dongles in macOS Tahoe
+## Fixing Bluetooth and USB Wi-Fi Support in macOS Tahoe

-With the release of macOS Tahoe, Apple removed legacy kernel extensions like `IOUSBFamily.kext`, breaking compatibility with many third-party USB Wi-Fi dongles that depend on this component — particularly those using older USB 2.0 (EHCI) interfaces.
-If your USB Wi-Fi dongle is no longer recognized, restoring `IOUSBFamily.kext` via root patching is currently the only known workaround.
+With the release of macOS Tahoe, Apple removed legacy kernel extensions like `IOUSBFamily.kext`, breaking compatibility with many third-party USB Wi-Fi dongles and Bluetooth moduls that depend on this component — particularly those using older USB 2.0 (EHCI) interfaces.
+If Bluetooh or USB Wi-Fi dongle does no longer work after upgrading to macOS Tahoe, restoring `IOUSBFamily.kext` via root patching is currently the only known workaround.

 This guide walks you through using **OCLP Mod**, a modified version of OpenCore Legacy Patcher, to reintroduce this functionality on unsupported systems.
 Be aware that patching the USB stack can introduce side effects (e.g., HID receivers may stop working), so apply this only if you're experiencing USB-related issues with Wi-Fi adapters.